andrejs-ps/Building-a-Java-Test-Automation-Framework-from-Scratch/README.md

-Demo code for my Pluralsight course: Building a Java Test Automation Framework from Scratch
+## Demo code for my Pluralsight course: Building a Java Test Automation Framework from Scratch

+Do you have some experience in Java and maintaining simple automated tests, but not the confidence to start a test automation framework from scratch?
+This course will teach you how to build one from the ground up!

-You can find all my courses under: https://app.pluralsight.com/profile/author/andrejs-doronins
+You can find all my courses at: https://www.pluralsight.com/authors/andrejs-doronins